waratuman/standardapi/README.md

 # StandardAPI

-StandardAPI makes it easy to expost a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interface to your Rails models.
+StandardAPI makes it easy to expose a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interface to your Rails models.

 # Installation

     gem install standardapi

-In your Gemfile:
+In your `Gemfile`:

     gem 'standardapi', require: 'standard_api'

-In `config/application.rb:

-    require_relative 'boot'

-    require 'rails/all'
-    require 'standard_api/middleware/query_encoding'

-    # Require the gems listed in Gemfile, including any gems
-    # you've limited to :test, :development, or :production.
-    Bundler.require(*Rails.groups)
+Optionally in `config/application.rb`:

-    module Tester
+    module MyApplication
       class Application < Rails::Application
         # Initialize configuration defaults for originally generated Rails version.
-        config.load_defaults 5.2
+        config.load_defaults 6.0

-        # Settings in config/environments/* take precedence over those specified here.
-        # Application configuration can go into files in config/initializers
-        # -- all .rb files in that directory are automatically loaded after loading
-        # the framework and any gems in your application.
+        # QueryEncoding middleware intercepts and parses the query string
+        # as MessagePack if the `Query-Encoding` header is set to `application/msgpack`
+        # which allows GET request with types as opposed to all values being interpeted
+        # as strings
         config.middleware.insert_after Rack::MethodOverride, StandardAPI::Middleware::QueryEncoding
       end
     end